dumux/dumux/examples/2pinfiltration/README.md

 ## Scenario and mathematical model

 We model a soil contamination problem where DNAPL infiltrates a porous medium.
 The initial distribution of DNAPL is known and we can read it from a txt-file.
-To describe that problem we use a two phase model of two immiscible fluids with the multiphase Darcy's law as the description of momentum, i.e.:
+We describe the problem using a two phase model with two immiscible fluid phases (subscripts $`w`$ and $`n`$).
+We use multiphase Darcy's law for the momentum balance equations of the fluid phases, i.e.:

 ```math
  v_\alpha = - \frac{k_{r\alpha}}{\mu_\alpha} \textbf{K}
  \left(\textbf{grad}\, p_\alpha - \varrho_{\alpha} {\textbf g} \right)
 ```

-If we insert this into the conservation equations for each phase $`\alpha`$ that leads to:
+Inserting this into the conservation equations for each phase $`\alpha`$ yields:

 ```math
 \phi \frac{\partial \varrho_\alpha S_\alpha}{\partial t}